johnnyreilly/throttle-requests-react-hook/README.md

 export default App;
 ```

 The app that we've built is very simple; it's a button which, when you press it, fires 10,000 HTTP requests in parallel using the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).
+The data being requested in this case is an arbitrary JSON file; the manifest.json in this case.
+If you look closely you'll see we're doing some querystring tricks with our URL to avoid getting cached data.

-In this case we're not interested in the results of these HTTP requests; rather we're interested in how the browser copes with this approach.
+In fact, for this demo we're not interested in the results of these HTTP requests; rather we're interested in how the browser copes with this approach.
 (Spoiler: not well!)
+It's worth considering that a browser requesting a text file from the a server running on the same machine as the browser is likely to be as performant as it gets.

-Running the app with Devtools open results in the following unhappy affair:
+So we'll run `yarn start` and got to http://localhost:3000 to get to the app.
+Running with Devtools open results in the following unhappy affair:

 ![chrome weeping softly](i-want-it-all.gif)